Why is Christmas cactus Dropping Leaves?

 Watering frequency and timing are the two main things to deal with the watering issues.
 So, a good rule of thumb is:

-• Water about once a week or perform a finger test before pouring the water can flow into the pot.
-To do so, insert your finger about one inch deep in the soil.
+- 1. Water approximately once a week, or perform a finger test by inserting your finger about one inch deep into the soil to check for moisture.

-• Water only if the soil feels dry otherwise, wait for it to be dried.
+- 2. Only water if the soil feels dry; otherwise, wait for it to dry out.

-• Use a moisture meter to determine the soil moisture level.
+- Consider using a moisture meter to accurately assess the soil's moisture level.

 Click here to learn more tips on how to water succulents.